Autostart

 What install does

-Section titled “What install does”On Linux and WSL:
+Section titled “What install does”The system install (the default, Linux and WSL, needs root):

 - Writes